16 Best Tools for Painting Contractors to Run a Profitable Business in 2026

 15. Projul: Construction Project Management With Unlimited Users

-Projul is a construction project management platform that covers CRM, estimating, scheduling, job costing, photo documentation, and team communication with flat-rate pricing and no per-user charges.
+Projul is a construction project management platform that covers CRM, estimating, scheduling, job costing, photo documentation, and team communication with annual flat-rate pricing and no per-user charges.
 For painting companies that also handle drywall, carpentry, pressure washing, or general renovation work, Projul handles the broader project scope that painting-specific tools do not address.

 Key features: